-– fg_colour_primaries specifies the colour primaries of the film grain characteristics specified in the SEI message, rather than the colour primaries used for the CLVS.
+– film_grain_colour_primaries specifies the colour primaries of the film grain characteristics specified in the SEI message, rather than the colour primaries used for the coded video sequence.

-– When fg_colour_primaries is not present in the film grain characteristics SEI message, the value of fg_colour_primaries is inferred to be equal to vui_colour_primaries.
+– When film_grain_colour_primaries is not present in the film grain characteristics SEI message, the value of film_grain_colour_primaries is inferred to be equal to colour_primaries.